JeffT13/PyTorch_Speaker_Verification/evaluation_set/README.md

 3. Place `librispeech_process.py` script in `./librispeech` folder.

-4. Run `./librispeech_process.py` to create `speakers` folder to store each speaker as a subfolder containing [start_time end_time] as .txt file, and corresponding audio files for audio segments as .wav.
+4. Run `librispeech_process.py` to create `books` folders for each book in the test set.
+Each book in the subfolder will store speakers as folders.
+These speaker folders will contain files of audio segments where [start_time end_time] is saved as .txt file, and corresponding .wav files are also saved.
+The directory will look like this: `./librispeech/books/Book_X/Speaker_Y` and will contain audio segment files and text files.